Frequently Asked Questions

 We never ask scholarship applicants for financial information.
 We assume almost all applicants have some form of financial need.

-However, once our decision is made, all Deeley Foundation scholarship recipients are required to provide a copy of their FAFSA Awards for the colleges they plan to attend and to note any merit scholarships or other aid they have received.
+However, once our decision is made, all Deeley Foundation scholarship recipients are required to provide a copy of their Financial Aid Awards for the colleges they plan to attend and to note any merit scholarships or other aid they have received.
+Every year, students are required to submit a copy of their college statements showing the costs and the financial aid awards.
 The Deeley Foundation uses this information both to verify financial need and to tailor the Deeley Foundation Scholarship payments to best meet each student’s needs.

 If a recipient receives a separate large financial award for just the first year of college, the Deeley Foundation may reduce the amount it pays for the first year and increase the amount it pays in future years.
 Our primary focus is always on how best to assist a specific student.